Tapad/sbt-gcs/README.md

 ```

 ### Credentials
-Authentication to Google Cloud Storagehas to be provided.
+Authentication to Google Cloud Storage has to be provided.
 The following are searched (in order) to find the Application Default Credentials:

 * Credentials file pointed to by the `GOOGLE_APPLICATION_CREDENTIALS` environment variable
 * Credentials provided by the Google Cloud SDK gcloud auth application-default login command